 The postulate of openness resonates throughout the preceding discussion.
 In an open universe, there are no boundaries other than perceptual ones.
 Therefore, human and environment are not separated by boundaries.
 The energy of each flows continuously through the other in an unbroken wave.
 Rogers repeatedly emphasized that person and environment are themselves energy fields; they do not have energy fields, such as auras, surrounding them.
 In an open universe, there are multiple potentials and possibilities.
-Nothing is predetermined or foreordained.
-Causality breaks down, paving the way for a creative, unpredictable future.
 People experience their world in multiple ways, evidenced by the diverse manifestations of field patterning that continuously emerge.

 Rogers (1992, 1994a) described pattern as changing continuously while giving identity to each unique human-environmental field process.
 Although pattern is an abstraction, not something that can be observed directly, "it reveals itself through its manifestations" (Rogers, 1992, p.
 29).
 Individual characteristics of a particular person are not characteristics of field patterning.
 Pattern manifestations reflect the human-environmental field mutual process as a unitary, irreducible whole.
-Person and environment cannot be examined or understood as separate entities.
-Pattern manifestations reveal innovative diversity flowing in lower and higher frequency rhythms within the human-environmental mutual field process.
+They reveal innovative diversity flowing in lower and higher frequency rhythms within the humanenvironmental mutual field process.
 Rogers identified some of these manifestations as lesser and greater diversity; longer, shorter, and seemingly continuous rhythms; slower, faster, and seemingly continuous motion; time experienced as slower, faster, and timeless; pragmatic, imaginative, and visionary; and longer sleeping, longer waking, and beyond waking.
 Beyond waking refers to emergent experiences and perceptions such as hyperawareness, unitive experiences attained in meditation, precognition, déjà vu, intuition, tacit knowing, mystical experiences, clairvoyance, and telepathy.
-She explained "seems continuous" as "a wave frequency so rapid that the observer perceives it as a single, unbroken event" (Rogers, 1990a, p.
+She explained "seems continuous" as "a wave frequency so rapid that the observer perceives it as a single, unbroken event" (Rogers, 1990, p.
 10).
 This view of the ongoing process of change is captured in Rogers' principles of homeodynamics.